Bmithbs/dl-streamlit/readme.md

-# 🧬 Digital Life Project Built by Streamlit
+# 🧬 Digital Life Project Built by Beyond-Future.ai

 ## Run the project